Community-Based Adult Services (CBAS)

 Program Description

 CBAS is a community-based day health program that provides services to older persons and adults with chronic medical, cognitive, or mental health conditions and/or disabilities that are at risk of needing institutional care.
 The purpose is to delay or prevent institutionalization and maintain individuals in their homes and communities for as long as possible.
-CBAS operates a Medi-Cal waiver program.
+CBAS operates as a Medi-Cal waiver program.

 Former adult day health care (ADHC) participants who met the more stringent CBAS eligibility standards began receiving CBAS services in approved CBAS centers on April 1, 2012.
-There are 303 certified CBAS centers serving 28 counties throughout the state.
+There are 310 certified CBAS centers serving 28 counties throughout the state.
 In addition to meeting Medi-Cal program and waiver requirements, CBAS providers must maintain an ADHC license.

 Under an interagency agreement, the CBAS Program is administered among the Department of Health Care Services (DHCS), California Department of Public Health (CDPH), and the California Department of Aging (CDA).
 CDA certifies licensed ADHC centers as Medi-Cal CBAS providers.